sebastian-lenz/craft-linkfield/README.md

 ## Templating

-Link fields on your models will return an instance of `linkfield\models\Link`.
+Link fields on your models will return an instance of `typedlinkfield\models\Link`.
 Rendering a link field directly within a template will return the url the field is pointing to.

 ```